d-bl/MAE-gf/docs/counting-snow/index.md

 For the two examples below:
 [ctcttctc](/GroundForge/stitches.html?patchWidth=7&patchHeight=9&tile=5-&shiftColsSW=-1&shiftRowsSW=1&shiftColsSE=1&shiftRowsSE=1&a1=ctcttctc)
 and [ctctctc](/GroundForge/stitches.html?patchWidth=7&patchHeight=9&tile=5-&shiftColsSW=-1&shiftRowsSW=1&shiftColsSE=1&shiftRowsSE=1&a1=ctctctc).
-These are chosen because one has two twists were the other has just one.
+These examples are chosen because one has two twists were the other has just one.
 Follow the link to "_thread diagram as pair diagram_" to select your stitches for the snowflake.
 The pair diagrams will be the same for both examples.
 This is because GroundForge considers anything done with just two pairs (like ctc-pin-ctc) as a single stitch.